Board of Trustees Bylaws

 All official business of the Board of Trustees shall be transacted at regular, special, or emergency meetings, or in limited instances at workshops, of the Board of Trustees and will comply with Chapter 551 of the Texas Government Code (the Open Meetings Act).

 Closed or executive sessions will not be held unless the Board of Trustees has first convened in an open meeting for which notice has been given.
 If, during the open meeting, a closed or executive session is necessary, the presiding officer of the Board of Trustees shall announce that a closed or executive session will be held in accordance with Chapter 551 of the Texas Government Code (the Open Meetings law).
-All matters conducted in a closed meeting are confidential, including conversations and materials.
+All matters considered in a closed meeting are confidential, including conversations and materials.
 No person shall reveal these matters unless required by law.

 Should any final action, final decision, or final vote be required in the opinion of the Board with regard to any matter considered in such closed or executive meeting or session, then such final action, final decision or final vote shall be at either:

-- The open session portion of the meeting upon the reconvening of the public meeting, or
+A. The open session portion of the meeting upon the reconvening of the public meeting, or

 QUORUM NECESSARY FOR TRANSACTION OF BUSINESS